After failed coup attempt, many Bolivians rally behind president, though some are wary

 On Thursday, riot police guarded the palace doors and Arce — who has struggled to manage the country's shortages of foreign currency and fuel — condemned the now-ousted Bolivian army chief, Gen. Juan José Zúñiga.

-Before his arrest late Wednesday, Zúñiga alleged without providing evidence that Arce himself had ordered the general to carry out the coup attempt in a ruse to boost the president’s popularity.
-That fueled a frenzy of speculation about what really happened, and opposition senators and government critics echoed the accusations, calling the mutiny a “self-coup" — a claim strongly denied by Arce's government.

-In La Paz's main Plaza Murillo, demonstrators addressed Arce, yelling “Lucho, you are not alone!” as fireworks exploded overhead.
-Lucho, a common nickname for Luis, also means “fight" in Spanish.

-Analysts say that the surge of public support, even if fleeting, provides Arce with a much-needed reprieve from the country's economic quagmire and political turmoil.
+Analysts say that the surge of public support for Arce, even if fleeting, provides him with a much-needed reprieve from the country’s economic quagmire and political turmoil.
 The president is locked in a deepening rivalry with the popular former President Evo Morales, his erstwhile ally who has threatened to challenge Arce in 2025 primaries.

 “The president’s management has been very bad, there are no dollars, there is no petrol,” said La Paz-based political analyst Paul Coca.
 “Yesterday’s military move is going to help his image a bit, but it’s no solution.”

+Before his arrest late Wednesday, Zúñiga alleged without providing evidence that Arce had ordered the general to carry out the coup attempt in a ruse to boost the president’s popularity.
+That fueled a frenzy of speculation about what really happened, and opposition senators and government critics echoed the accusations, calling the mutiny a “self-coup" — a claim strongly denied by Arce's government.

+In La Paz's main Plaza Murillo, supporters addressed Arce, yelling “Lucho, you are not alone!” as fireworks exploded overhead.
+Lucho, a common nickname for Luis, also means “fight" in Spanish.

-Some Bolivians interviewed in the streets of La Paz Thursday said they believed Gen. Zúñiga's allegations on national TV that the coup attempt was a hoax.
+Some Bolivians said they believed Gen. Zúñiga's allegations on national TV that the coup attempt was a hoax.

 “They are playing with the intelligence of the people, because nobody believes that it was a real coup,” said 48-year-old lawyer Evaristo Mamani.

 Soon after the military action was underway, it became clear that any attempted takeover had no meaningful political support.
-The rebellion ended neatly and bloodlessly by the end of the business day.
-Arce refused to relent and instead named a new army commander, who immediately ordered troops to retreat.
+The rebellion ended bloodlessly by the end of the business day.
+Arce named a new army commander, who immediately ordered troops to retreat.

 "Here we are, firm, in the presidential palace, to confront any coup attempt," Arce said after facing down Zúñiga.
-Hundreds of the president's supporters surged into streets surrounding the palace Wednesday night, singing the national anthem and cheering for Arce as fireworks exploded overhead.
+Hundreds of the president's supporters surged into streets surrounding the palace Wednesday night, singing the national anthem and cheering for Arce.

 Authorities swiftly arrested Zúñiga as his soldiers retreated from central La Paz.